jrasmusson/ios-professional-course/Password-Reset/2-Creating-TextField/README.md

-# Text Field Layout
+# Creating the PasswordTextField

 ## Challenge

 - How would you lay this out?
-- Go over elements of the view, ask students to think about the auto layout, and come up with their own design on how they would do this.
+- Grab a piece of paper and see if you can't draw out
+ - The elements needs
+ - Auto layout constraints needed to layout and align

 ## New project

 - Create a new UIKit project called `Password`

-## Creating the PasswordTextField view
+## Creating the view

 - Everything in UIKit is a view
 - So we are going to make our own for this control here